Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-03-eventful-month.md

 "Okay...?"
 Tremblay gestured for him to continue.

 "Right.
-So, um...alien gun.
+So, um... alien gun.
 You know about these already but we've just got it here for demonstration purposes.
 If we fire it..." he turned and shouted: "Clear downrange?!"

 "Clear!"